 To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking and validation exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
-At the time of the most recent review, for year-end 2014, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.
+For the year ended December 2015, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.

-During the three months ended March 2015, the total number of counterparty defaults remained low, representing less than 0.5% of all counterparties, and such defaults primarily occurred within loans and lending commitments.
-Estimated losses associated with counterparty defaults were lower compared with the same prior year period and were not material to us.
+During the year ended December 2015, the total number of counterparty defaults remained low, representing less than 0.5% of all counterparties, and such defaults primarily occurred within loans and lending commitments.
+Estimated losses associated with counterparty defaults were lower compared with the prior year and were not material to us.

 To assess the performance of LGD parameters used, on an annual basis we perform a validation exercise, including comparisons of recovery rates following counterparty defaults to the recovery rates based on LGD parameters assigned to the corresponding exposures prior to default.
-While the actual realized recovery on each defaulted exposure varies due to transaction and other situation-specific factors, on average, recovery rates remain higher than those implied by the LGD parameters used in our regulatory capital calculations.
+While the actual realized recovery on each defaulted exposure varies due to transaction and other situationspecific factors, on average, recovery rates remain higher than those implied by the LGD parameters used in our regulatory capital calculations.

-The models used to determine the EAD calculated in accordance with the IMM, as well as those used for CVA (see "Credit Valuation Adjustment Risk-Weighted Assets") are subject to review and validation by our independent model validation group, which consists of quantitative professionals who are separate from model developers.
-This review includes:
+The models used to determine the EAD calculated in accordance with the IMM, as well as those used for CVA (see "Credit Valuation Adjustment Risk-Weighted Assets") are subject to independent review and validation by Model Risk Management.
+For further information, see "Model Risk Management."